NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 ![](https://nunosempere.github.io/rat/eamentalhealth/Q15-b.png)

-Thus, it is a high tractability, high neglectedness, small to high impact task to create such a list of mental resources for the EA community, even if collated and scavenged from other sources.
+Thus, it is a high tractability, high neglectedness, medium impact task to create such a list of mental resources for the EA community, even if collated and scavenged from other sources.
 If such a resource already exists, plenty of respondents do not seem to know about it.